andymlau/ChargeRoulette/README.md

 The topol_to_txt.sh script reads through each residue of the topology file and returns the residues which have a +1 charge - these being your lys, arg and his residues from the last script.

 If your charges are spread across multiple chains, you will need to run topol_to_txt.sh on each chain-specific topology file.
-To check that the correct charges have been distributed, open the basic_nQ<n>_set<s>.pdb file that you used from ChargeRoulette.py in PyMOL and paste the output of topol_to_txt.sh:
+To check that the correct charges have been distributed, open the basic_nQ_set.pdb file that you used from ChargeRoulette.py in PyMOL and paste the output of topol_to_txt.sh:

 ```
 select qRes=(i;14,48,121,146,176,186,263)